kilean20/ML_blog/GP4Optim/GP4Optim.md

 - GP is a Bayesian regression model: can incorporate prior belief
 - GP can estimate uncertainty

 However, NN can also be made to satisfy the above.
 Here, we explore which one to use for Bayesian optimization.
+Intuitively, we expect GP to outperform NN generally, as [infinitely wide NN is equivalent to GP](https://arxiv.org/abs/1711.00165).

 ### Literature comparing NN and GP